Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Data Values for Selection: From Reward Functions to Value Functions

 \section{Data Values for Selection: From Reward Functions to Value Functions}

-Our sequential decision-making framework reveals a fundamental insight: data values for selection should arise from value functions rather than reward functions.
+Our framework reveals a fundamental insight: data values for selection should arise from value functions rather than reward functions.
 Through the optimal policy derived in Section~\ref{sec:exact_dp}, we can define optimal data values as $v^*(i) = n - t^*(i)$, where $t^*(i)$ represents the optimal selection step for sample $i$.
-This value function perspective fundamentally differs from traditional methods that aggregate marginal rewards independently.
-Instead, it naturally captures sequential dependencies by considering each sample's role in the optimal selection trajectory.
-By expressing data values through value functions conditioned on optimal state sequences, we measure a data point's value by its order to the optimal trajectory rather than isolated rewards.
-This formulation achieves space efficiency by tracking dependencies only along optimal paths instead of the full state space.
+Unlike traditional game-theoretic data values (e.g., Shapley) that aggregate marginal contributions via fixed weighting schemes, $v^*(i)$ is an \emph{encoding of the optimal selection sequence}: the DP solution yields an optimal permutation $\pi^*$, and we simply record each sample's position in this ordering.
+This value-function perspective naturally captures sequential dependencies that myopic methods miss.
+The encoding is not unique since any monotonic transform induces the same ranking, and when multiple optimal permutations exist, $t^*(i)$ depends on tie-breaking.
+While exact computation remains challenging due to exponential state space, this perspective suggests that approximate methods like lookahead policies \citep{bertsekas2024course} offer promising directions beyond myopic selection.